juanigchiloteguy/Top-songs-2023---Data-analytics-proyect/README.md

 As I said in the beginning, this was my first ever project working with all the tools and softwares mentioned in the development so all kinds of feedback are welcome.

-Don't doubt in contact me for any problem, advice or suggestion in my Linkedin:
+Don't hesitate in contact me for any problem, doubt, advice or suggestion in my Linkedin:

 www.linkedin.com/in/juan-ignacio-chiloteguy-631a032a4